LewisResearchGroup/ms-mint-app2/docs/gui/ms-files.md

 *   **Checkbox**: Select multiple files for batch actions (like deletion).
 *   **Color**: This color will be used in plots to identify these samples.
 You can change the color by clicking the color rectangle, by using the `Generate Color` function under the `Options` menu, or importing a metadata file.
 *   **For Optimization / Processing / Analysis**: Toggle switches to include or exclude specific files from different stages of the workflow.
 This is useful if you want to exclude certain files from optimization or analysis.
 For example, if you have a large dataset and you want to exclude certain files from optimization, you can use this feature to exclude them.
 Likewise, if you want to exclude certain files from analysis like blanks or standards, you can use this feature to exclude them.
-THis process can be done individually or by importing a metadata file.
+This process can be done individually or by importing a metadata file.
 *   **Metadata Columns**: Columns like `Label`, `Sample Type`, and `Groups` allow you to organize your data.
 These are typically populated by importing a metadata file using the `Load Metadata` button.

 ### Options Menu {: #options-menu }